Mount San Cristobal

 Mount San Cristobal is a potentially active stratovolcano at the boundary of the provinces of Laguna and Quezon on the island of Luzon, Philippines.
 The mountain rises to an elevation of 1470 m above mean sea level and is one of the volcanic features of Macolod Corridor.

-Mount San Cristobal is considered the "Devil's Mountain" in Christian-influenced Filipino folklore.
-Although that was not always the case.
-The mountain was previously considered as a sacred site, along with Mount Banahaw, under the indigenous Philippine folk religions, where the two mountains are said to be protected by the native Tagalog deities.
-However, due to Spanish colonization, the mountain's name was changed to "San Cristobal" in a bid to destroy its native origin.
-The Spanish began demonizing the native religions, which led to "Mount San Cristobal" being branded as the devil mountain by white Spanish colonizers.
-By the 20th century, due to Christian narratives, Mount San Cristobal was depicted as the so-called alter-ego of the Holy Mountain, Mount Banahaw, which continues to be viewed today as sacred despite centuries of colonial influence.
-Both San Cristobal and Banahaw are part of the Mounts Banahaw–San Cristobal Protected Landscape, covering 10,901 hectares (26,940 acres) of land.
+Mount San Cristobal is considered the Devil's Mountain in Filipino folklore.
+It is the alter-ego of the Holy Mountain, Mount Banahaw, and is part of Mounts Banahaw–San Cristobal Protected Landscape, covering 10,901 hectares (26,940 acres) of land.

 The mountain is bordered by San Pablo in the province of Laguna at its northern slope and Dolores in the province of Quezon at its southern slope.

 The seven lakes of San Pablo, Laguna as seen from the top of Mount San Cristobal at 1,470 m above sea level.

+Folklore and mythology

+Mount San Cristobal, also known in Philippine mythology and folklore as “Devil’s Mountain,” is surrounded by stories of supernatural phenomena and unexplained events.
+Folklore describes mountaineers hearing the voices of children near a nonexistent river, becoming disoriented despite following established trails, and encountering engkantos, or supernatural beings believed to inhabit the mountain.
+The mountain is also associated with the Tumao, a demon-like, Bigfoot-type creature said to dwell in its wilderness.